 Now ready to update your website’s PHP version!
 You’ve completed due diligence, got backups, and are in the best possible shape to do the update.

 As well PHP version is set by the hosting company itself, any updating involves either interacting with your host’s settings or getting their permission to do it.

 Further, the update exactly depends on your hosting company.
 We can suggest hosting companies to submit instructions on how to update your PHP version on their hosting, and you’ll find a list of hosts who have instructions available here.

 Consequently, If you can’t find your host on this list, then email your hosting company and ask them to help!
 Here’s some template text you can use:

 If you can’t find your host on this list, email your hosting company and ask them to help!
 Here is some template text you can use:

-Besides, If you encounter any problems at this stage, either change the PHP version yourself, contact your hosting company or a professional web developer.
-If things are not gone exactly then restore your backup simply, contact your host and ask them to restore the previous version of PHP.
+Besides, If you encounter any problems at this stage, either change the PHP version yourself or contact your hosting company or a professional web developer.
+If things are not going exactly then restore your backup simply, contact your host and ask them to restore the previous version of PHP.